RobinDeeCee/SecGovEdgarApi/README.md

 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)
 -->

-**secEdgarApi** is an unofficial Python API wrapper for the [SEC EDGAR REST API](https://www.sec.gov/edgar/sec-api-documentation). that will format facts into json file, sorted by submission
+**SecGovEdgarApi** is an unofficial Python API wrapper for the [SEC EDGAR REST API](https://www.sec.gov/edgar/sec-api-documentation). that will format facts into json file, sorted by submission

 --> this is a fork from [sec-edgar-api](https://github.com/jadchaar/sec-edgar-api)